Innovative Government in the Age of COVID-19

 Governments around the country are using CityBase technology to manage COVID-19 relief programs and maintain government continuity.

-To promote the wellbeing of America’s communities, CityBase will be offering our online forms and case management software to state and local government for free for a period of time.
+To promote the wellbeing of America’s communities, we will be offering the CityBase Screendoor software to state and local governments, utilities, and news outlets for free for a period of time.
 Request a demo or fill out the form below to learn more.

 Government Continuity in Indianapolis and Marion County